korashy2018/foodics/README.md

 - The system groups the business models into domains with its business logic

-- In stock management system uses polymorphic relation to stock any type of modules that can be stocked
+- In stock management system uses polymorphic relation to stock any type of modules that can be stocked to better serve scalability and further business needs with taking into consideration the readability in database with mapping the morph to readable entity and also indexing the stockable for further retrieving of data

 - The System uses localized content to locales Arabic and English with Arabic as default locale

 - The system uses **Laravel** v.10 and **PHP** v.8.1
+- All the unit measures are in grams and liters

 ### Steps to run the project